neul-labs/.github/profile/README.md

 - Clone a repo, open an issue, or drop a PR.
 We review fast and treat community contributions just like internal work.
 - Follow along via [our website](https://neullabs.com) and the “Lab Notes” blog for architecture updates.

-_Neul Labs Ltd. • Edinbuirgh, United Kingdom_
+_Neul Labs Ltd. • Edinburgh, United Kingdom_